 According to Wikipedia:-

-A file system (file system) is a means to organize data expected to be retained after a program terminates by providing procedures to store, retrieve and update data, as well as manage the available space on the device(s) which contain it.
+file system) is a means to organize data expected to be retained after a program terminates by providing procedures to store, retrieve and update data, as well as manage the available space on the device(s) which contain it.
 A file system organizes data in an efficient manner and is tuned to the specific characteristics of the device.

 Now let goes deep into it to find more accurate definition of file systems (Long But Informative).